boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/pie-chart.md

 ### Filter

-This section allows you to handle the `filter` actions for the pie chart widget.
+This section allows you to manage the `filter` actions for the pie chart widget.

 ![Filter](/static/assets/visualizing-data/visualization-widgets/images/pie-chart/filter.png)

 ### Act as master widget

-Define the Pie Chart widget as a `master widget` such that its filter action will be shown in other widgets of the dashboard.
+Define the Pie Chart widget as a `master widget` so that its filter action will be displayed in other widgets on the dashboard.

 ### Ignore filter actions

-Define the Pie chart widget to ignore the filter actions applied to other widgets in the dashboard.
+Define the Pie Chart widget to disregard the filter actions applied to other widgets on the dashboard.

 ### Enable Hierarchical Filtering

-Through this option, you can enable or disable the hierarchical `Top N` filtering.
-While applying the `Top N` filter with multiple dimension columns, the data returned can be customized based on whether the filtering needs to be done as flat or based on the hierarchy of added dimension columns.
+Through this option, you can enable or disable hierarchical `Top N` filtering.
+When applying the `Top N` filter with multiple dimension columns, the data returned can be customized based on whether the filtering needs to be done in a flat manner or based on the hierarchy of added dimension columns.

-When the **Enable Hierarchical Filtering** option is enabled, the `Top N` will be applied for each individual column separately based on the number set for each column.
+When the **Enable Hierarchical Filtering** option is enabled, the `Top N` filter will be applied for each individual column separately based on the number set for each column.

 ### Container Appearance